"holidays" Blog Tag

 - is a JD a real doctor, loveless or not?

 (Yes, the title of this blog is an actual line from the lyrics of "Dr. Love" by heavy glam metal disco ballad rock band Kiss.)

 March 25th, 2019

 For those of you who know the holidays and where they fall on the calendar for nine, yes 9, different religions, please move on to your celebration of Ken Day (as in Barbie, and did you know his last name is Carson?) or Earmuff Day or National Coconut Torte Day.

 For the rest of us, please click through so Valerie Ferrier can help and FordHarrison can send you the calendar.

 And just in case you also want a daily wall calendar of non-religious, slightly unique holidays (not nearly as helpful as Valerie's calendar, but how embarrassing to miss National Baked Scallops Day – which was yesterday).

-February 13th, 2019 by Emily Reber at Troutman Sanders
+Emily Reber at Troutman Sanders

 Workplace relationships don't work, at least for the workplace.

 But they are going to happen anyway, so Emily Reber provides some policy options: prohibiting, discouraging and requiring disclosure (love contracts).